yegor256/xembly.rb/README.md

 ## How to Install?

-You will need Ruby 2.0+ and Gem 2.2+:
+You will need Ruby 2.0+:

 ```bash
 $ gem install xembly